Information and discussion on all aspects of British photographic history

 Added by Michael Wong on September 13, 2011 at 18:32 — No Comments

-To accompany the 10-part BBC television series as mentioned in an earlier blog here, The Francis Frith Collection announced that it will also be publishing a book focussing on the achievement of the…Continue
+To accompany the 10-part BBC television series as mentioned in an earlier blog here, The Francis Frith Collection announced that it will also be publishing a book focussing on the achievement of the Victorian photographer Francis Frith, who in the 1860s…Continue

 Added by Michael Wong on September 13, 2011 at 8:06 — No Comments

 The 50 photographs – mostly black and white – are drawn from across NLI’s collections, and range from formal studio portraits featuring children of the landed classes taken in the 1880s to more candid shots of city kids taken in the 1960s.
-Small Lives shows Irish children not just in the…Continue
+Small Lives shows Irish children not just in the context of their own lives but also in the context of Irish history,…Continue

 Added by Michael Wong on September 13, 2011 at 8:00 — No Comments

 The Center for Creative Photography, University of Arizona, invites applications for fellowships in support of research using the Center's archive, fine print, and rare book collections.
 Our goal is to promote new knowledge about photography, photographic history, and photographic theory.
-Fellowship applications are…Continue
+Fellowship applications are evaluated within this context.

 Added by Michael Wong on September 10, 2011 at 18:02 — No Comments

-The National Archives of Norway has published a large collection of photographs from both private and public archives on…Continue
+The National Archives of Norway has published a large collection of photographs from both private and public archives on Flickr.
+The …Continue

 Added by Michael Wong on September 10, 2011 at 13:47 — No Comments